juliogomez/netdevops/README.md

 We will run the same scenario as before, and see what are some of the benefits we get with Robot.
 So again, we will take a first snapshot of our network when it is working fine.

-Before we start, please go to your CSR and get interface Loopback 1 back up again, so that the network is tidy and clean as it was in the beginning.
+Before we start, please go to your CSR and get interface Loopback 1 back up again, so that the network is _tidy and clean_, as it was in the beginning.

 ```
 (pyats) /pyats/demos # ssh cisco@172.16.30.129